ammonharps-git/startup/README.md

 ## JavaScript

-Talks (TM) will use Javascript to provide login, talk/playlist displays, playlist management, and backend endpoint calls.
+Talks (TM) will use Javascript to provide login, talk/playlist displays, playlist management (editing, adding, removing, reordering), and backend endpoint calls.

 ## Authentication and other services